Estate Planning Probate

 Cities are granted broad authority to use the zoning regulations to dictate the types of uses in the different districts within the city.
-For example there can be residential, commercial, industrial, agricultural and plan development (mixed) uses.
-In addition, there are gradations of uses even with each category, such as light, medium, and heavy uses.
+For example, there can be residential, commercial, industrial, agricultural and plan development (mixed) uses.
+In addition, there are gradations of uses within each category.
+This includes light, medium, and heavy uses.

 Even within each division of zoning use, there are unique issues.
 For example, if you are in an agricultural area, you may be entitled to obtain significant property tax reductions by continuing to use the property for an agricultural use for a certain period of time.

 Zoning laws are powerful and can control the way you use your property.
 For example, if a new zoning designation changes the types of use allowed in that district, your property may be in violation of the new ordinance if it is inconsistent with the new designation.